Sudam23/Sudam23/README.md

     5. Apache Spark and Graph Database(Neo4j)
     6. Statistical Hypothesis Testing
     7. Finance(Asset Pricing Models)

+## 💞️ Looking to Collaborate On
+    I’m open to collaborations on AI/ML projects, especially in:

 ## 💬 Ask me about
     1. Python Programming